The Astronomy of Mother's Day

 In rare cases, Mom will not want to be woken up at the crack of doom--er, dawn.
 She might even refuse to get out of bed.
 If this happens, you'll need a backup plan.

 Good news: There's also a nice display at sunset.
 Just as the sun is going down and the sky is fading to a deep cobalt blue, two bright lights will pop out of the twilight: Venus and Sirius.
-You can't miss them (especially Venus) shining halfway up the western sky:
+You can't miss them (especially Venus) shining halfway up the western sky:.
+They're not as close together as Jupiter and the Moon, but what they lack in proximity, they make up for in luminosity.
+Venus is the brightest of all planets and Sirius is the brightest of all stars.
+Set in twilight like jewels on velvet, Venus and Sirius are an unforgettable sight.

 Remember that small telescope?
 Point it at Venus.
 The second planet from the sun shines with a pearly, unwavering glow that can only be described as otherworldly.
 Swing over to Sirius.
 The distant star sparkles like a diamond with sudden rainbow-colored glints.
 (Quick astronomy lesson: stars twinkle but planets do not.
 You're welcome, Mom.)